 Ending the Journey in Turkey

-As part of an almost three-week trip across Eastern Europe, Egypt, and Saudi Arabia with my family, we decided to end our journey by visiting Cappadocia for a few days before heading home.
+February 2026: As part of an almost three-week trip across Eastern Europe, Egypt, and Saudi Arabia with my family, we decided to end our journey by visiting Turkey for a few days before heading home.

-Our plan was to spend three nights in Turkey — two nights in Istanbul and one night in Göreme in Cappadocia, staying in one of the famous cave hotels carved into the soft volcanic rock.
+We planned three nights—two in Istanbul and one in Göreme in Cappadocia, staying in one of the region’s famous cave hotels carved into soft volcanic rock.

 Cappadocia